earth-chris/earthlib/docs/sources.md

 ## Supported sensors

+`earthlib` supports spectral resampling to a wide range of earth observing sensors.
+Below is a plot with the band centers and ranges for the sensors supported by default.

 ![earthlib satellite instruments](img/supported-sensors.png)

 Here, the black lines indicate the full-width at half-max (FWHM) of each band, and the colored squares mark the center wavelength for each band.

-`NEON`, an imaging spectrometer, measures the full shortwave spectrum (*400-2500 nm*), using over 400 spectral bands to measure continuous spectral variation.
+`NEON`, an imaging spectrometer, measures the full shortwave spectrum (400-2500 nm), using over 400 spectral bands to measure continuous spectral variation.

+For sensors not specified here, users can define their own sensor specification using the `earthlib.sensors.Sensor()` class.
+The [API Walkthrough](api_walkthrough.ipynb) has an example.

 ### Measurement units